jiaohehu/NPreview/DOC-contex.md

 # The \bTABLE problem

-The LONG table expressed by \bTABLE tends to start in a fresh new column if "twocolumns" option is set to true.
+The LONG table expressed by \bTABLE would  start in a new page even after a chapter title, when there are not text before the table.

 # The "longpadding" option